House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Corded vs Cordless Reciprocating Saw: Which is Right for Your Needs?

-Regardless of the saw type, choosing between cordless and corded is a debate that will likely go on for centuries.
-There will always be those people that believe a corded saw is the only way to go and others who think you’re crazy to use anything other than cordless.
-The fact of the matter is there are some significant differences between a corded and a cordless reciprocating saw.
-Depending on the type of work you are looking to complete one of these two options may be better than the other.
-We will give you a basic rundown of the differences you can expect between these two saws and how to determine which one will work best for you.
+Regardless of the type, choosing between cordless and corded tools is a debate that will likely go on for centuries.
+There will always be those who believe a corded saw is the only way to go and others who think you’re crazy to use anything other than cordless.
+There are some significant differences between a corded and a cordless reciprocating saw.
+We’ll give you a basic rundown of the differences you can expect between these two saws and how to determine which one will work best for you.

 Corded Reciprocating Saw Overview